 Many More Sights to See in the Higashi-Nanajo Area

 The Higashi-Nanajo area where Sanjusangen-do Temple is located has many great spots for sightseeing.
 Hojujidono Temple, where cloistered Emperor Go-Shirakawa resided, was once located here.
 Today there are several shrines and temples related to Hojujidono Temple, including Hoju-ji Temple, Imahie-jingu Shrine, and Myoho-in Temple.

-There are also many spots related to historic figure Toyotomi Hideyoshi, including Toyokuni Shrine which commemorates Toyotomi, and Hodai-ji Temple, home to the Great Buddha Hall built by him.
+There are also many spots related to the historic figure Toyotomi Hideyoshi, including Toyokuni Shrine, which commemorates Toyotomi, and Hodai-ji Temple, home to the Great Buddha Hall built by him.
 The Kyoto National Museum across from Sanjusangen-do Temple is also an attraction you won't want to miss.

 Aside from exhibits, the museum also features many interesting places to check out, such as the main gate constructed in the Meiji era, Meiji Kotokan Hall, and a large garden.
-Shichijo-oohashi Bridge crossing Kamo-gawa River was completed in 1913 and in 2018 registered as a national tangible cultural property.
+Shichijo-oohashi Bridge crossing the Kamo-gawa River was completed in 1913 and, in 2018, registered as a national tangible cultural property.
 Try taking a tour around the Higashiyama-Nanajo area to see its many highlights.

 Etiquette When Visiting Sanjusangen-do Temple

 Photography is forbidden inside the Sanjusangen-do Main Hall, and you may not photograph any of the statues.
 Shoes are also forbidden in the Main Hall.
 The Main Hall path is narrow, so if you want to stop and look at a statue, you must take care not to block the path.